 Who Floodstage Is (audition info below)

-- Floodstage is a contemporary a cappella vocal ensemble.
-We focus on modern a cappella music and barbershop harmony.
+- Floodstage is a contemporary a cappella vocal ensemble that focuses on modern a cappella music and barbershop harmony.

-- This ensemble typically has only 6-8 members.
+- This ensemble typically has only 6-9 members (max 12).
 We may occasionally cast fewer or more depending on various circumstances.
 Being a member of this ensemble is a year-round commitment (not a one-semester deal).

 - Singers from all majors are eligible to audition for Floodstage.

 - Floodstage is an ensemble made up of self-motivated singers.
 We work hard to learn our music on our own in order to use actual class time for higher-level music making.

 - This ensemble meets Mondays from 5:00-5:50 p.m. and Fridays from 4:00-4:50 p.m.
 The ensemble will also conduct one weekly rehearsal on their own (without the director), time to be decided by the members.

 - Singers in Floodstage are also required to be in another choral ensemble (Concert Choir or Women's Choir).

 To audition for Floodstage, you must complete the following tasks in the exact order outlined below.

 Note: All singers, even past members, must audition.